-SWA - Heating Supplement and Diet Supplement
+SWA - Heating Supplement

 Heating Supplement may be paid to people who, due to ill health or a particular medical condition, require a well-heated house.
 Again you will have to show that your income does not allow you to meet this special need.
-The DSP Representatives have guidelines to decide how much the extra heating will cost and how much help/assistance you should get.
+The Department of Social Protection have guidelines to decide how much the extra heating will cost and how much help/assistance you should get.